 - SJ (Current): Compatible with vehicles manufactured in 2001 or before.

-- SH (Obsolete): Not advised for gasoline engines built after 1996 due to insufficient protection against sludge formation, oxidation, and wear.
+- SH and older (Obsolete): Not advised for newer gasoline engines due to insufficient protection against sludge, oxidation and wear.

 For Diesel Engines: